Small Business Guide to Lead Lists & Generation

 What Can I Do with My Leads List?

-Within the bounds of propriety, and avoiding consumer annoyance, the goal is to use your lead lists to make access to your company’s products and services as easy as possible to as many prospects as can be reached.
+Within the bounds of propriety, and avoiding consumer annoyance, the goal is to use your leads lists to make access to your company’s products and services as easy as possible to as many prospects as can be reached.
 A full spectrum approach to lead generation and management requires, by definition, both inbound and outbound tactics.
-To maximize sales and marketing potential, nurture a homegrown list as well as curating a collection of external resources.
+To maximize sales and marketing potential, nurture a homegrown list while also curating a collection of external resources.

 Most importantly, cleanse and update your lists frequently, as broken and unprofitable contacts will diminish your overall success and make closing harder for your salespeople.

 Based on an analysis of nearly 695 million contact records, the Dun & Bradstreet report noted the following: